JeffDotingco/herams-backend/docs/index.rst

 1. Navigate to the workspace page of your project (see `Access the Data Update Interface`_ steps 1 - 4 for detailed instructions).
 2. In the rightmost column, click the |download| button.
 This will download all records of this workspace.
+4. You should now see the export data for the selected workspace with the following options:
+*Include text header
+*Include code header
+*Answers as text to download the responses as text *Language with English as the default language
+*Report date: Entering a date will limit the export to the last record before or equal to the selected date for each health facility.
+To export all historic records of a health facility, leave the field blank.

-.. tip:: For surveys in languages other than English, make sure to correctly define the encoding when opening the data in Excel (see `Data Encoding in Excel`_ for details).
+.. tip:: It is advised to disable include text header in exporting data from a workspace for an easier alignment of the data in the statistical software of choice (e.g., R or STATA) as well as in Excel.
+For surveys in languages other than English, make sure to correctly define the encoding when opening the data in Excel (see `Data Encoding in Excel`_ for details).

 Download the Entire Data Set
 ----------------------------